igor47/blog/_posts/2016-09-28-what-is-to-be-done.md

 Over the past year, I experienced a crisis of faith.
 I'm a technologist -- someone who builds tools and systems.
-I'm also not someone who draws sharp distinctions between work and life.
+I'm also not someone who draws a sharp distinction between work and life.
 I view life as a series of projects I care about, the only distinction being that sometimes people want to pay me money to work on some of these projects.

 I was motivated in my work by the premise that what I was doing was somehow helping to improve the world.